For binational couples divided by the coronavirus, Croatia offers a rare rendezvous

 Like others interviewed, Linchant and her partner, Christian Poonwah, 39, said they understood the need for some travel restrictions to contain the virus.
 But after going through the system themselves, Linchant said that she found many of the rules were “arbitrary.”

-“How can they accept business trips and not family reunions?" she asked.
+“How can they accept business trips and not family reunions?” she said.

 The Love Is Not Tourism campaign, among others, has been making this argument for months, with some success.
 After Europe partially reopened this summer, campaigners pushed countries to include unmarried couples as part of the “essential” travelers list.
 More than 10 countries now do so, with Italy the latest to join the list.
 The European Commission has urged all E.U. member states to expand their criteria.